lalithbv/Skin_Lesion_detection_using_YOLOv3/README.md

 ## Assumption and dependencies

-The user is assumed to have access to the ISICs dataset with colored images required for training, as well as its corresponding binary segmentation images.
+The user is assumed to have access to the ISICs dataset with colored images required for training, as well as its corresponding binary mask (Ground truth) images.

 **Dependencies:**